CVUA-RRW/FooDMe/docs/userguide/overview.md

 Specific taxa can also be irrelevant, such as common contaminants or extinct species.
 This taxa can be provided as a list of identifiers in a text file and will be filtered out of the BLAST search.

+!!! info

+    We use the NCBI Taxonomy nomenclature, including lineages and identifiers.
+    See https://www.ncbi.nlm.nih.gov/taxonomy for more details.

 Because this typically results in a large number of matching results (and taxa), the matches can be post-filtered based on their alignment quality as measured by the alignement bit-scores.